d-khalang/FlashCard/README.md

 # FlashCard
-N8N workflows creating a dynamic and LLM powered flash card system, integrating telegram bot and MongoDB.
+N8N workflows for a dynamic and LLM-powered flash card system, integrating a Telegram bot and MongoDB.